 Mary at The Farm and Book of Recipes (1915)

-Pull your chair closer and read Mary's words as Aunt Sarah shares her favorite cake recipes from scratch.
+So, pull your chair closer and take notes as Aunt Sarah shares how to bake her favorite cake recipes from scratch.

 "Aunt Sarah," questioned Mary one day, "will you tell me how it is possible to evolve a number of cakes from one recipe?"